 If you’re like most people, your eyes travel around the circumference and judge each piece according to its length.
 As a result, you can also think of a donut chart as being a stacked bar graph that has been curled around on itself.

 Why does it matter whether you read something by area or by length?
 Well, our brains process these two properties differently — and we’re only good at one of them.

 Humans are exceptionally good at judging linear distances.
 You can easily tell if something is taller, wider, longer, shorter; single-dimension comparisons are pretty straightforward.

 Areas aren’t so easy unless the difference is blatantly obvious.
 It may take you a moment to compare objects of different sizes.

 My point is, when a reader sees a circle subdivided into sections, they’re going to want to compare section sizes, even if it isn’t your goal.

-Comparing sizes is sort of automatic behaviour when you see a pie chart.
+Comparing sizes is a sort of automatic behavior when you see a pie chart.

 So what is it that the donut chart has to offer?

 Find out our Tableau Training Course in Top Cities